Maurice, P; Garel, J; Garel, C; Dhombres, F; Friszer, S; Guilbaud, L; Maisonneuve, E; Pointe, H Ducou Le; Blondiaux, E; Jouannic, J-M

 }

-author = {Thibault Hernandez and Thomas Thenard and Claudio Vergari and Leopold Robichon and Wafa Skalli and Raphaël Vialle},
+author = {Raphael Pietton and Houssam Bouloussa and Claudio Vergari and Wafa Skalli and Raphael Vialle},

 keywords = {},